Call for Subject Matter Experts

 What We Mean by "SME"

-At AGSI, a Subject Matter Expert (SME) is simply an experienced professional who contributes perspective and judgment to the development of certification programs.
+At AGSI, a Subject Matter Expert (SME) is not necessarily a Ph.D. or a corporate executive.
+It is simply an experienced professional who contributes perspective to the development of certification programs.

-Professionals who have done the work long enough to know where theory and reality diverge—and who are willing to help close that gap.
+SMEs are professionals who have done the work long enough to know where theory and reality diverge.
+They are the technicians who know why a component fails, not just how to replace it.

-- Emphasis on safety and judgment, not rote memorization
+- Emphasis is placed on safety and judgment rather than rote memorization.

-- Avoidance of favoring any single business model
+- We avoid favoring any single manufacturer, business model, or franchise system.

 Participation Is: